superstrong/monica-wiki/Contribute-as-a-developer.md

 #### Application

 Localization of the application is handled by the [default i18n helper provided by Laravel](https://laravel.com/docs/5.5/localization).
+When adding or modifying strings, you only have to handle the `en` language, which is stored in `resources/lang/en/`.
+The other locales are going to be handled by Crowdin, our translation platform.

 #### VueJS